 After six weeks with us, the students may return to their previous schools or another more appropriate classroom in the community that better suits their needs.”

-What groups of special kids are you handling?
+What groups of special kids are you involved with?

 “The groups of students that I work with changes five times throughout the school year.
 Every group is unique.
 Some are quite easy to work with and some are quite challenging depending on their needs.”